4commerce-technologies-AG/midi-smtp-server/README.md

 ## Reliable code

 Since version 2.3 implementation and integration tests by minitest framework are added to this repository.
 While the implementation tests are mostly checking the components, the integration tests try to verify the correct exchange of messages for different scenarios.
-In addtion all sources are checked by rubocop to ensure they fit to the style guides.
+Last but not least the stress tests do catch some rare conditions to make sure that no information is leaving its thread and process.
+In addition all sources are checked by rubocop to ensure they fit to the style guides.

 You may run all rubocop tests through the `rake` helper: